a110605/optimized_qemu/README.md

 	# make

 ## Resources
-The optimazation functions are inplemented in [qemu_dir]/optimization.c.
+The optimization functions are inplemented in [qemu_dir]/optimization.c.

 For more details information, please refer the following documents